haleypruittcc/osTicket-Post-Installation-Configuration/README.md

 <img src="https://i.imgur.com/Xm0RvXY.png" height="80%" width="80%" alt="Azure Free Account"/>

-- Make sure you are in Agent panel (check top right to see which panel you are in)
+- Ensure that you are in the admin panel "check top right to see which panel you are in"
 	- If the top right says "admin" you are in the agent panel
 - Select Users tab to create user
 	- Email Address: Brain @osticket.com